 SBA 7(a) Loans

 One of the main advantages of SBA 7(a) loans is their lower interest rate compared to many conventional financing options.
 Because the SBA guarantees a portion of the loan, lenders can offer more favorable terms, making these loans especially attractive to businesses that qualify but may not have strong collateral or perfect credit.
+SBA 7(a) pricing is negotiated but subject to SBA maximums that are pegged to prime or an optional peg rate.

 Term Loans

-Term loans are a common form of business financing where a borrower receives a lump sum upfront and repays it over a set schedule, usually in monthly installments.
+Term loans are a common form of business financing where a borrower receives a lump sum up front and repays it over a set schedule, usually in monthly installments.
 These loans can be short, medium, or long term, with repayment plans structured to fit the life of the loan.

 Business Lines of Credit